Install the Power Apps mobile app

 Add to favorites

-You can only add canvas apps to your list of favorite apps.
+You can add canvas and model-driven apps to your list of favorite apps.

 Swipe left and then select Favorite.
 A yellow star will appear next to app name when it's added to favorites.
 You can also select Details and then add the app to favorites.